Jason Pierre-Paul: New York Giants

-2010 season
+2010

-Pierre-Paul was drafted by the New York Giants in the first round with the 15th overall pick in the 2010 NFL Draft.
-On July 31, 2010, Pierre-Paul and the Giants agreed to a five-year, $20.05 million deal with $11.629 million guaranteed.
-He made his NFL debut on September 12, 2010, in the New York Giants' season opener, and recorded two tackles.
-He finished the season playing a total of 16 games, totaling 24 solo tackles and recording 4.5 sacks.
-He was named to 2010 All-NFL Draft Team by Pro Football Rosters.
+The New York Giants selected Pierre-Paul with the 15th overall pick of the 2010 NFL draft and they signed a five-year, $20.05 million deal with $11.629 million guaranteed.
+Pierre-Paul made his NFL debut in the Giants' 2010 season opener and recorded two tackles.
+He played 16 total games that season, with 24 solo tackles and 4.5 sacks.
+Pro Football Rosters named him to the their 2010 All-NFL Draft Team.